 (b) if that offence is a continuing offence, a daily penalty of not more than $100 and not less than $50.

-(3) The court convicting a person of an offence arising from a breach of any of the provisions of these regulations may order that person to pay, in addition to a penalty, any expense incurred by the Commissioner, the Executive Director, Public Health, or the local government in consequence of the breach or non-observance of the regulation to the Commissioner, the Executive Director, Public Health, or the local government, as the case requires.
+(3) The court convicting a person of an offence arising from a breach of any of the provisions of these regulations may order that person to pay, in addition to a penalty, any expense incurred by the CEO, the Executive Director, Public Health, or the local government in consequence of the breach or non-observance of the regulation to the CEO, the Executive Director, Public Health, or the local government, as the case requires.

 [Regulation 15 amended in Gazette 29 Dec 2000 p.
-7910-11.]
+7910-11; 15 Dec 2006 p.
+5622.]

 16. Repeal